sha0coder/mwemu/README.md

 ## Some use cases

-mwemu emulates a simple shellcode detecting the execve() interrupt.
+mwemu emulates a simple shellcode detecting the execve() interrupt. note that I renamed this tool from scemu to mwemu (in italian scemu is a bad word)
 ![exploring basic shellcode](pics/basic_shellcode1.png)

 We select the line to stop and inspect the memory.